knative/docs/install/Knative-with-IKS.md

     of `Running`: `bash kubectl get pods -n knative-serving`

-Just as with the Istio components, it will take a few seconds for the Knative components to be up and running; you can rerun the command to see the current status.
+Just as with the Istio components, it will take a few seconds for the Knative components to be up and running; you can re-run the command to see the current status.

-> Note: Instead of rerunning the command, you can add `--watch` to the above
+> Note: Instead of re-running the command, you can add `--watch` to the above
 > command to view the component's status updates in real time.
 Use CTRL + C to
 > exit watch mode.